 1. Students must first file an application in the BCA office.
 This must be completed no later than the last two weeks of the term preceding the period of the internship.
 Normally the department will act on whether to approve the application within two weeks.
 The application must be accompanied by a transcript and a completed faculty nomination form.

 3. Some students have already established contacts with stations which are interested in having an intern.
 In this case, the student should file an application with the School of BCA and, after approval, ask the station supervisor to complete, sign, and return the appropriate section of the application.
 The student should then contact the Internship Director for the form necessary to allow them to register for BCA 529.

 Upon completion of the internship, the student will be assigned a letter grade.
-Approximately 80% of the grade is based on the evaluations submitted by the station supervisor.
-The remaining 20% is based on the monthly narrative logs and the final intern report, which are due in the BCA office during the last week of the internship.
-Suggested formats of the logs and final report are available in Moore Hall 340.
+80% of the grade is based on the two evaluations (40% each) submitted by the station supervisor.
+The remaining 20% is based on the monthly narrative logs (10%) and the final intern report (10%), which are due via Blackboard by the published date.
 If the internship extends past the point when grades are due in the Registrar’s Office, a grade of 'Z' (indicating simply that the internship is not yet completed) will be assigned.
 If the internship takes place during the last semester of the student's senior year, the final report and logs must be submitted by the posted due dates for those graduating.
 Graduate students will be assigned a Credit (CR) or No-Credit (NC) grade, based on the aforementioned grading percentages, for internships.